Brief Bio

 - “The Kite Runner Critiqued: New Orientalism Goes to the Big Screen.”
 CommonDreams (Jan 2008).
 Available for download here.
 Translated into Persian: “Ravâyati neo-orientâlisti az khâvarmiyâneh: naqdi digar bar ‘Bâdbâdak-bâz’.”
 Jahân-e Ketâb sâl-e sizdahom, shomâreh-ye 3 va 4 (Khordâd va Tir 1387).
 Translated by Ahmad Sayf.
 Available here.

-- The Islamicate World 2.0: Studying Islamic Cultures through Computational Textual Analysis (Fall 2016, Spring 2021)
+- Instructor, The Islamicate World 2.0: Studying Islamic Cultures through Computational Textual Analysis (Fall 2016, Spring 2021).

-- Introduction to Global Digital Humanities (Spring 2016)
+- Instructor, Introduction to Global Digital Humanities (Spring 2016)

 Service to Profession